brianinnes/homeLab/docs/ovirt.md

 3. Review the configuration information then press **Prepare VM** to deploy the Hosted Engine virtual machine in the Prepare VM section, this can take a while
 4. When the VM has been setup press **Next** to complete the setup
 5. In the storage section the settings should be pre-populated, so you can press **Next** then **Finish Deployment**

+## Setup Console viewing app

+oVirt uses the SPICE protocol to access a hosted virtual machine.
+You need to have a console viewing application installed on your system.
+Details can be found [here](https://www.spice-space.org/download.html){target=_blank}

+### oVirt machine console on macOS

+Setting up the console viewer on MacOS can be a little more involved.

+When using [Homebrew](){target=_blank}, issue the following commands on the command line:

+- brew install gtk+3
+- brew tap jeffreywildman/homebrew-virt-manager
+- brew install remoteviewer

+then follow the [instructions](https://rizvir.com/articles/ovirt-mac-console/){target=_blank} to setup the association of **.vv** files to the remotet-viewer application.